Blogs

 Monday 21st October 2024

 In UK construction contracts, the terms "PC Sum" (Prime Cost Sum) and "Provisional Sum" are used to allocate budgets for certain parts of a project.
-While both deal with uncertainties,…
+While both deal with uncertainties, they serve distinct purposes and are handled differently.…

 view more »